astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/exception/control_flow.md

 reveal_type(x)  # revealed: Literal[2]
 ```

-Example without a redefinition in the `finally` suite.
-As before, there
+Now for an example without a redefinition in the `finally` suite.
-*should* be fewer possibilities after completion of the `finally` suite than
+As before, there *should* be fewer possibilities after completion of the
-there were during the `finally` suite itself (since in some control-flow
+`finally` suite than there were during the `finally` suite itself.
-possibilities, some exceptions were merely *suspended* during the `finally`
+(In some control-flow possibilities, some exceptions were merely *suspended*
-suite, and lead to the scope's termination following conclusion of the
+during the `finally` suite, and lead to the scope's termination following the
-`finally` suite).
+conclusion of the `finally` suite.)

 ```py path=no_redef_in_finally.py
 def could_raise_returns_str() -> str: